 Server admins, Security enthusiasts, Startups having no budget to procure commercial SIEM solutions.

 Prajal Kulkarni, is a Security Researcher currently working with FlipKart.
 He is an active member of Null Security Community for the past 3 Years.
 His area of interest includes Web and mobile application security.
 He writes a security blog at www.prajalkulkarni.com and he is also the lead contributor at project Code Vigilant .
 In the past he has disclosed several vulnerabilities in core components of GLPI, BugGenie, Owncloud etc. He has also reported many security vulnerabilities to companies like Adobe, Twitter, Facebook, Google, Mozilla and is also acknowledged on their Hall of fame.
 He has spoken at the GraceHopper'13 security conference.

 Himanshu Kumar Das

 Himanshu Kumar Das, is a security researcher with hands on experience in Web Application Security, Network Security and Mobile (primarily Android) Security.
 Himanshu is currently working with FlipKart.
-Himanshu enjoys to code / learn in python.
-Himanshu participates in CTF’s representing Team SegFault.
-Himanshu has won Nullcon JailBreak 2012 and had been architect for HackIM CTF since 2012.
+Himanshu is an active member of NULL (a security community in India).
+Himanshu enjoys to code/learn in python.
+Himanshu believes that the web browser war has begun and hence his learning wish list includes browser security and exploit development.
+Himanshu has won Nullcon JailBreak 2012 and had been architect for HackIM CTF 13-14.